 The reality behind this recent attempt at character assassination is that despite how Serio steadfastly refers to the lions as already belonging to BJWT and despite Serio’s continuous claims that the six Colombian lions have already been approved to travel to Mexico by officials, the lions have, in fact, not been cleared for transport.
 So someone, somewhere in the Colombian government has given Serio the idea that his precious lions might not end up being his.

 Because Serio has been guaranteeing to his followers that the lions are coming to BJWT for months, he now needs a “fall guy” whom he can blame if the lions are, in truth, sent somewhere other than BJWT.
 Otherwise, Serio will be forced to admit that he lied about all of it from the very beginning.
 And he can’t very well blame the CRA, since he needs them in order to get the lions.
 So instead, he posted the photo of a young woman, and claimed that she, and she alone, was the cause of the delay in getting the lions to BJWT.
 By placing the blame on an innocent, and defenseless young conservationist, Serio can avoid throwing shade on the CRA, and he can avoid pissing off someone with the means to fight back against his defamation.
-The reality is, he jumped the gun, and has been swaggering around boasting that he rescued lions the custody of which he had never actually–and still has not–been awarded.

 And let me remind you that Eddie already had the chance to take these lions to BJWT in 2016 but he failed to get any of the paperwork and approvals necessary to bring them to Mexico.